mongodb/mongo-python-driver/doc/examples/tls.rst

 .. _wincertstore: https://pypi.python.org/pypi/wincertstore
 .. _certifi: https://pypi.python.org/pypi/certifi

-.. warning:: Industry best practices, and some regulations, require the use of TLS 1.1 or newer.
+.. warning:: Industry best practices recommend, and some regulations require, the use of TLS 1.1 or newer.
 Though no application changes are required for PyMongo to make use of the newest protocols, some operating systems or versions may not provide an OpenSSL version new enough to support them.